SK Sabir Boss vs Raistar: Who has better stats in Free Fire in January 2021?

 Lifetime stats

-In the duo mode, the content creator has played 4464 matches and has 705 wins, translating to a win rate of 15.79%.
-With a K/D ratio of 3.81, he has registered 14318 kills in these matches.
+When it comes to the duo mode, the Indian content creator has played 4464 matches and has secured 705 wins, making his win rate 15.79%.
+He has accumulated 14318 kills at a K/D ratio of 3.81 in this mode.

 Ranked stats

-Raistar has played 319 ranked squad games and has 20 Booyahs, translating to a win rate of 6.26%.
-He has racked up 841 kills and has maintained a K/D ratio of 2.81 in this mode.
+Raistar has played 351 squad matches in the ongoing ranked season and has triumphed in 24 of them, maintaining a win rate of 6.83%.
+He has amassed 917 kills in these matches, with a K/D ratio of 2.80.

-He has also played 1 ranked solo game and 5 ranked duo matches.
+The YouTuber has also played 5 ranked duo games and 1 ranked solo match.

 Note: The stats in this article were recorded at the time of writing.
 They are subject to change as the content creators continue to play more games in Free Fire.